DevExpress-Examples/maui-collection-view/Readme.md

 ### Selection

-The *CollectionViewSelection* project demostrates how to enable multiple item selection and apply a custom data template to selected items.
+The *CollectionViewSelection* project demonstrates how to enable multiple item selection and apply a custom data template to selected items.

 ![DevExpress Mobile UI for .NET MAUI](./Images/selection.png)